THU-numbda/deepRWCap/README.md

 /workspace/models/BestModels20250715/TinyGradient1NormMSE_tensorrt_fp16.jit # Tiny gradient face1 predictor TensorRT fp16
 ```

-Note: The DeepRWCap binary expects `dnnsolver.so` to be on the `deepRWCap` directory.
+Note: The DeepRWCap binary expects `dnnsolver.so` to be in the `/workspace/deepRWCap` directory.

 ## DeepRWCap